yanguojun123/Medical-Dialogue/readme.md

 1) knowledge_entities:original complete knowledge base directory
 2) knowledge.json: knowledge to be used in the dataset

+Intermediate_file:
+Some necessary intermediate files for generating datasets.
 #### Data Process
 In our directory /data_process, we put all our related code about process data to get our final dataset.